elifesciences-publications/DeMASK/README.md

 * myresODEgloFIGSon.m - function to generate figures after fit

 ## Instructions
-* Download repository and store all contects together in one folder (all .m MATLAB scripts and all .csv data files).
+* Clone repository and store all contents together in one folder (all .m MATLAB scripts and all .csv data files).
-* Run DeMASK script.
+* Run DeMASK script in MATLAB.
 * When prompted, enter the path to the scripts/data.
 * When prompted enter the number of desired bootstrap iterations to perform.